- COVIDCert NI – Easy Read Privacy Information

-- Ernst & Young – will provide a team to conduct manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
-EY will also capture your data in the COVIDCert call centre for citizens to apply for exemption and recovery based COVIDCerts.
+- Ernst & Young (EY) – will provide a team to conduct manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
 The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the Vaccine Management System, to ensure your vaccine data on the VMS is accurate and up to date.
-In carrying out data quality checks EY will process your data utilising the Azure Synapse Analytics platform.
-The Azure Synapse Analytics platform is a data storage platform hosted on the public health information platform and controlled by the Public Health Agency (PHA).
+In carrying out data quality checks EY will process your data utilising the NIHAP.
+The NIHAP is a data analytics platform hosted on the public health information platform and coordinated between DHCNI and the PHA.
 Data stored within CCS may also be analysed by EY to identify covid certification fraud.

-- Business Services Organisation (BSO) – is a statutory organisation providing services as a data processor for PHA.
-BSO are responsible for monitoring and managing all Microsoft contracts as commissioned and monitored by PHA.
+- Business Services Organisation (BSO) – is a statutory organisation providing services as a data processor for DoH.
+BSO are responsible for monitoring and managing all Microsoft contracts as commissioned and monitored by DoH.
 They are responsible for all Civica environments user access and provision of new user hardware (PC and phones).
 BSO ITS are responsible for the supply and maintenance of user hardware.
-PHA have overarching SLAs with the BSO for services including ITS.
-Their services are managed via appropriate agreements with PHA
+DoH have overarching SLAs with the BSO for services including ITS.
+Their services are managed via appropriate agreements with PHA.

 - Belfast Health and Social Care Trust (BHSCT).
-BHSCT is a statutory organisation providing VMS services as a processor for DoH and PHA.
+BHSCT is a statutory organisation providing VMS services as a processor for the PHA.
 BHSCT host the CCS application on their infrastructure.
-Their services are managed via appropriate agreements with DoH and PHA.
+Their services are managed via appropriate agreements with the PHA.